-The application might contain, instead of the public key, subscriber's request to generate an asymmetric key pair on his/her/its behalf.
-It might be carried out in the certification authority or the registration authority.
+The application might contain, instead of the public key, subscriber's request to generate an asymmetric key pair on their behalf.
+It might be carried out by the certification authority or the registration authority.
 Upon generating, the keys are safely submitted to the subscriber.